 Our Cast Iron Pork Chops are prepared using a variety of savory spices, then served with a side of sautéed broccoli, that's been drizzled with a white wine and butter sauce.

+With that being said, cooking pork can get a little tricky.
 However, by following a few simple steps and letting the meat properly rest, your grilled pork chops can come out succulent and delicious.

 It's a simple dish that packs a lot of flavor into each bite.
-The pork is tender and juicy and the sauteed broccoli is perfectly cooked and topped with a rich, buttery sauce.
+The pork is tender and juicy and the sautéed broccoli is perfectly cooked and topped with a rich, buttery sauce.

 Best of all, the meal comes in at around three hundred (300) calories.
 People have asked me how I maintain my weight.

 Pork Chops Instructions: